-Google, of course, wants to show you their own advertisements first, because that's how they get paid, and these ads are not included in the rankings that you will see below.
+Google, of course, wants to show you its own advertisements first, because that’s how they get paid, and these ads are not included in the rankings that you will see below.

 Lastly, you will also notice that when you do these searches you might see some advertisements.